 The German pension system is among those where the mandatory public scheme (Pillar I) plays a relatively important role in German retirees' old-age income.
-The gross pension replacement rate from mandatory public scheme is equal to 38.2%157 of individual earnings (against 39.9% on average in OCED countries), while the replacement rate from voluntary schemes (Pillar II and Pillar III together) is 12.7%.
-With a relatively low level of accumulated entitlements, the 2005 Riester and Rürup reforms were aimed at increasing participation in occupational and individual pension schemes for German workers.
-Voluntary personal pensions returned 1.54% annually (22% cumulatively) and 1.63% (Rürüp; 23% cumulative) over the last 13 years (2005-2017).
+The gross pension replacement rate from mandatory public scheme is equal to 38.7%181 of individual earnings (against 39.6% on average in OCED countries), while the replacement rate from voluntary schemes (Pillar II and Pillar III together) is 13.5%.
+With a relatively low level of accumulated entitlements, the Riester reform (in 2002) and the Rürup reform (in 2005) were aimed at increasing participation in occupational and individual pension schemes for German workers.